-Each of Glencore Finance (Europe) Limited (in respect of itself) and each Guarantor has confirmed to the Dealers named under "Subscription and Sale" below that the Glencore Finance (Europe) Limited Prospectus (as defined below) (including for this purpose, each relevant Final Terms for each of Tranche of Notes issued under the Programme for which Glencore Finance (Europe) Limited is the relevant Issuer) contains all information which is (in the context of the Programme, the issue and offering of the Notes for which Glencore Finance (Europe) Limited is the relevant Issuer) contains of the Notes (the "Guarantees of the Notes") for which Glencore Finance (Europe) Limited is the relevant Issuer and the guarantees of the Notes (the "Guarantees of the Notes") for which Glencore Finance (Europe) Limited is not misleading in any material respect; that any opinions, predictions or intentions expressed herein are honestly held or made, are based on reasonable assumptions and are not misleading in any material respect; that the Glencore Finance (Europe) Limited is the relevant of the Programme, the issue and offering of the Notes or intentions (in the context of the Programme, the issue and offering of the Notes for which Glencore Finance (Europe) Limited is the relevant Issuer) not misleading in any material respect; and that all reasonable enquiries have been made to verify the foregoing.
+Each of Glencore Finance (Europe) Limited (in respect of itself) and each Guarantor has confirmed to the Dealers named under "Subscription and Sale" below that the Glencore Finance (Europe) Limited Prospectus (as defined below) (including for this purpose, each relevant Final Terms for each of Tranche of Notes issued under the Programme for which Glencore Finance (Europe) Limited is the relevant Issuer) contains all information which is (in the context of the Programme, the issue and offering of the Notes for which Glencore Finance (Europe) Limited is the relevant Issuer and the guarantees of the Notes (the "Guarantees of the Notes") for which Glencore Finance (Europe) Limited is the relevant Issuer) material; that such information is true, accurate and complete in all material respects and is not misleading in any material respect; that any opinions, predictions or intentions expressed herein are honestly held or made, are based on reasonable assumptions and are not misleading in any material respect; that the Glencore Finance (Europe) Limited Prospectus does not omit to state any material fact necessary to make such information, opinions, predictions or intentions (in the context of the Programme, the issue and offering of the Notes for which Glencore Finance (Europe) Limited is the relevant Issuer and the Guarantees of the Notes for which Glencore Finance (Europe) Limited is the relevant Issuer) not misleading in any material respect; and that all reasonable enquiries have been made to verify the foregoing.

-The "Glencore Finance (Europe) Limited Prospectus" comprises this Base Prospectus with the exception of the information (A) incorporated by reference into this Base Prospectus pursuant to paragraphs (b) and (o) in the section headed "Information Incorporated by Reference"; (B) incorporated by reference into this Base Prospectus pursuant to paragraphs headed "Non-consolidated financial statements for Glencore Capital Finance DAC" in the section headed "Information Incorporated by Reference"; (C) contained in the section entitled "Description of Glencore Capital Finance DAC" and (D) contained in the subsections headed "Listing and admission to trading", "Authorisations", "Legal and arbitration proceedings", "No significant change and no material adverse change", "Auditors", "Documents available for inspection" and "Financial statements available" in the section entitled "General Information" to the extent that it relates to Glencore Capital Finance DAC.
+The "Glencore Finance (Europe) Limited Prospectus" comprises this Base Prospectus with the exception of the information (A) incorporated by reference into this Base Prospectus pursuant to paragraphs (b) and (q) to (r) in the section headed "Information Incorporated by Reference"; (B) incorporated by reference into this Base Prospectus pursuant to paragraphs headed "Non-consolidated financial statements for Glencore Capital Finance DAC" in the section headed "Information Incorporated by Reference"; (C) contained in the section entitled "Description of Glencore Capital Finance DAC" and (D) contained in the subsections headed "Listing and admission to trading", "Authorisations", "Legal and arbitration proceedings", "No significant change and no material adverse change", "Auditors", "Documents available for inspection" and "Financial statements available" in the section entitled "General Information" to the extent that it relates to Glencore Capital Finance DAC.